wargoth/DelugeFirmware/docs/controller_mode_testing.md

 **Problem:** Animations don't appear on Deluge pads

 **Solutions:**
-- Verify Deluge is in Controller Mode (not Song/Session view)
+- Verify Deluge is in Controller Mode (display should show "CONTROLLER MODE")
 - Check MIDI output port is correct
-- Restart Deluge and reconnect
+- Restart Deluge (hold LEARN at startup) and reconnect
 - Try `clear` command followed by `corner` command

 ### Pad Presses Not Detected